enlilsudo/hugo-theme-air/content/post/index.md

 ![image alt text](images/github.gif)

-You can publish your file by opening the **Publish** sub-menu and by clicking **Publish to**.
+You can publish your repository by opening the **GitHub Desktop** sub-menu and by clicking **Commit to**.
 For some locations, you can choose between the following formats:

 - Markdown: publish the Markdown text on a website that can interpret it (**GitHub** for instance),
 - HTML: publish the file converted to HTML via a Handlebars template (on a blog for example).